a pro-social, non-profit culture hackerspace

 What are we doing?

-Years of research in complex systems and iterative thinking by members of what became RatPark, culminated with the establishment of Our Movement — a movement promoting radical social change by catalyzing the emergence of resilient societies.
-Dedicated to reclaiming, enriching, and expanding the commons — this movement focuses on producing a wide variety of Free/Libre and Open Source Software (FLOSS)free as in speech and beer that benefits the whole of humanity and the substrate we depend upon.
+As a community of activists, our main purpose is the bootstrapping of an organization that we are calling Our Movement — which aims to promote radical social change by catalyzing the emergence of resilient societies.
+Dedicated to reclaiming, enriching, and expanding public services — this movement focuses on producing a wide variety of Free/Libre and Open Source Software (FLOSS)free as in speech and beer that benefits the whole of humanity and the substrate we depend upon.

 Why do it this way?